ICodeForCoffee/PythonSandbox/README.md

 For more information about the Monty Hall problem, [view the Wikipedia article](https://en.wikipedia.org/wiki/Monty_Hall_problem).

+## RollForAbilityScore.py - Roll For Ability Score

+Graph of the probability of an ability scores by rolling four d6s and dropping the lowest value.

 ## RollWithAdvantage1.py - Roll With Advantage

 Calculates how useful it is to roll a d20 with advantage is.
 Rolling with advantage is defined as throwing two d20 and using the highest rolled value for the ability or attack roll.